Data aggregation is the secret behind the site worldmeter

 CNN Pasqualino could not be reached through contact information listed on the World Meter and in public records.

-According to the World Meter website, its Kovid-19 data comes from a multilingual team that “monitors the live broadcasts of press briefings throughout the day” and through crowdsourcing.
+According to the World Meter website, its Kovid-19 data comes from the multilingual team, which “monitors the live broadcasts of press briefings throughout the day” and through crowdsourcing.

 “Many updates have no source, do not match their cited source, or contain errors,” writes an editor posting under the username of MarioGome Discussion page For Wikipedia editors working on Kovid-19 related content last month.
 “Some errors are small and temporary, but some are very large and never rectified.”